 5. Rolex GMT-Master II

-The Story Behind The Model: Before the 1970s, pilots used Greenwich Mean Time (GMT) to communicate effectively across different time zones.
+The Story: Before the 1970s, pilots used Greenwich Mean Time (GMT) to communicate effectively across different time zones.
 This is where the Rolex GMT-Master gets its name.
 In the early 1950s, Pan American World Airways approached Rolex, asking them to develop a watch that could display different time zones simultaneously.
 In 1954, the GMT-Master, or Ref.
 6542, an aviator’s dream watch, was released as part of the brand’s “Professional” lineup.

 Ref.
 6542 was the first GMT-Master, though it bears a resemblance to Ref.
 6202, a Rolex Turn-O-Graph.
 The only difference between the GMT-Master and the Turn-O-Graph was the new, slightly modified movement, with an additional 24-hour hand and a different bezel.
 Ref.
 6542 was pressure-proof up to 50 meters underwater, and was produced between 1954 and 1959.
 In 1959, Ref.
 1675 was introduced and produced until 1980.
 This model was the first to have “Superlative Chronometer Officially Certified” inscribed on the dial.